AlexDee95/REST_OF_BASH/project/project.md

     * analysis
     * statistics
   * results
-  * discuss results with actual literature
+  * discuss results with recent literature

 * What software will be utilized for the different project steps?
   * literature search:
     * openknowledgemaps
-    * pudmed
+    * pubmed
     * web of science
     * Zotero
+    * Google Scholar
   * preregistration: osf.io
   * data analysis:
     * descriptives: jamovi